nikhilakki/hashnode-blog-nikhilakki/clunnqk3k001208jr3smz2hab.md

 * Example: A user service calling an order service to retrieve a user's orders.

-* Bullet: Dapr provides resilient method calls with retries, making inter-service communication reliable and straightforward.
+* Dapr provides resilient method calls with retries, making inter-service communication reliable and straightforward.

 **State Management**:

 * Example: An e-commerce app saving the shopping cart data for users.

-* Bullet: With Dapr, developers can write long-running, resilient services by leveraging various databases without deep database knowledge.
+* With Dapr, developers can write long-running, resilient services by leveraging various databases without deep database knowledge.

 **Publish and Subscribe**:

 * Example: A payment service publishing a "payment received" event that multiple services (e.g., order and shipping services) subscribe to.

-* Bullet: This model simplifies horizontal scalability and enhances application resilience against failures.
+* This model simplifies horizontal scalability and enhances application resilience against failures.

 **Resource Bindings**:

 * Example: Automatically processing a file as soon as it's dropped in a cloud storage bucket.

-* Bullet: Dapr's bindings abstract away the complexities of interacting with external resources, streamlining data flow.
+* Dapr's bindings abstract away the complexities of interacting with external resources, streamlining data flow.

 **Secrets Management**:

 * Example: Safely accessing database credentials without hardcoding them in the application.

-* Bullet: Dapr integrates with secret stores, ensuring secure access to sensitive configurations and secrets.
+* Dapr integrates with secret stores, ensuring secure access to sensitive configurations and secrets.

 ### Conclusion: The Dapr Difference